Homeowners In Unincorporated Subdivision Fear Scheme Is Afoot For Elk Grove Village To Take Their Property; Lawmakers Deny It

 Mayor Johnson said the legislation is Springfield has nothing to do with Ropollo subdivision and would not affect property there.

 Johnson also vehemently denied being in cahoots with any developers.
-He said 50 or 60 of developers have approached his administration about that plot of land over the years and that, yes, the Village would support the building of an industrial building there but first, a developer must control all the property.MORE NEWS: Subway Restaurants Hiring Over 400 New Employees In Chicago
+He said 50 or 60 of developers have approached his administration about that plot of land over the years and that, yes, the Village would support the building of an industrial building there, but first a developer must control all the property.MORE NEWS: Local Vaccination Sites Begin Administering Pfizer Vaccine To Kids Ages 12 To 15 Thursday; Some Sites Extend Hours

 As it stands, a land covenant by homeowners in the Ropollo subdivision dictates the land must stay residential.